Scheme for sub-shot-noise transmission measurement using a time multiplexed single-photon source: Binary-time Multiplexed Single-Photon source

 The sub-Poissonian light source model studied herein is named Binary-time Multiplexed Single-Photon (BinMux-SP) source.
 This device is based on photon pair generation by SPDC and a time multiplexing stage that both raises the single-photon probability and synchronizes the output state to an external clock signal.

-It specifically consists of a periodically poled nonlinear crystal (PPNL) as a single heralded photon source and a network of fiber optic components that conform the time multiplexing stage (Fig. \ref{fig:BinMux}).
+It specifically consists of a single heralded photon source and a network of fiber optic components that conform the time multiplexing stage (Fig. \ref{fig:BinMux}).
 This array has several possible fiber paths with different lengths, that consequently impose different temporal delays to the signal photon.
 Which-path decision is made by a timing circuit, based on the information given by the detection of the idler photon.
 Given the external clock signal with period $T$, the time multiplexing stage locates the signal photon (within a fixed short temporal window $\Delta t$) and re-routes it to the output, synchronized to the clock tick.

 The time multiplexing network is binary-divided with $m$ possible delay stages, each one with a duration of $(2^{(i-1)} \Delta t)$, $i\in \{1,\cdots,m\}$.
 Active switching of this stages allows for compensation of a temporal mismatch (between the photon and the clock) up to $\mathcal{T}=(2^m-1)\Delta t$.
 A detailed description of the source can be found in \cite{schmiegelow2014multiplexing}, and the effect of non-ideal components such as optical losses, detector dark counts and detector efficiency was presented in \cite{magnoni2019performance}.